tamius-han/ultrawidify/README.md

 * Youtube
 * Netflix
+* Twitch

 ### Other sites

 I am not actively testing extension on other sites.
 You can try your luck and enable extension for any unsupported site you stumble across via extension popup, but I make no guarantees it will work everywhere.

+If extension doesn't work for a site I'm not testing on out of the box, follow [this wiki](https://github.com/tamius-han/ultrawidify/wiki/Fixing-site-incompatibilites-('Advanced-settings')).
+The 'quick and dirty' approach should work for most sites.
+(If you try doing things the proper way, you should really know what you're doing.)

 ### Installing this extension